peterwhitman/STAT545-hw01-whitman-peter/hw07/hw07report.md

 Download the data
 =================

 *To download the data I created a function -- download\_data() -- that can download data from a url.
-Please refer to the [exploratory.R]() script in the R folder for the function.*
+Please refer to the [exploratory.R](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/R/exploratory.R) script in the R folder for the function.*

 Exploratory Analysis
 ====================

 *To read the data, I created a second function -- read() -- whichs reads the downloaded .csv file into a dataframe.*

 *Below, I've created some descriptive plots.
-You can view the source files for the boxplot [here]() and the change over time plot [here]().*
+You can view the source files for the boxplot [here](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/figures/LifeExp_BoxPlot.png) and the change over time plot [here](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/figures/LifeExp_OverTime.png).*

 ![](figures/LifeExp_BoxPlot.png) *plot 1. life expectancy for each continent, with outliers in pink*

 ![](figures/LifeExp_OverTime.png) *plot.
 2 the changes in life expectancy over time by continent*

-*The reordered gapminder data can be found [here]().
-The function that I used to read, plot, and reorder the data can be found in the [exploratory.R]() script.*
+*The reordered gapminder data can be found [here](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/data/ReorderContinents_MeanLifeExp.csv).
+The function that I used to read, plot, and reorder the data can be found in the [exploratory.R](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/R/exploratory.R) script.*

 Statistical Analysis
 ====================

 *I fit a linear regression of life expectancy on year within each country.
-The function that I used to complete this task can be found in the [statistical.R]() script and the source file for this table can be found (here)\[\].
+The function that I used to complete this task can be found in the [statistical.R](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/R/statistical.R) script and the source file for this table can be found (here)[https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/data/Table_lm.csv].
 The below table is the ouput of this function.*

 ``` r
 Table_lm <- read.csv("data/Table_lm.csv")